adudu21isme/rbxrulebreakers/README.md

 print(game:GetService("HttpService"):GetAsync("https://raw.githubusercontent.com/adudu21isme/rbxrulebreakers/refs/heads/main/users"))
 ```
 ## Prevent players in the list from joining
-> BanAsync only works in Roblox Servers.
+> BanAsync only works in Roblox Servers and if it is enabled (via Players).
 ```luau
 --// Services
 local plrs = game:GetService("Players")